jzuhone/acispy/doc/source/loading_data.rst

     dc["msids", "fptemp_11"] # gives you the "fptemp_11" pseudo-MSID
     dc["model", "1deamzt"] # gives you the "1deamzt" model component

-We'll use our example from before to fill up a :class:`~acispy.data_container.DataContainer`:
+A ``(type, name)`` pairing and its associated data are referred to as a "field".
+We'll encounter examples of :ref:`derived-fields` later, which are derivations of new fields from existing ones.
+For now, we'll use our example from before to fill up a :class:`~acispy.data_container.DataContainer`:

 .. code-block:: python